kcrary/istari/docs/typechecking.md

 2. If `A` is marked manual, generate a subgoal and stop.

-3. If the goal matches a hypothesis, use it.
+3. If the goal is an instance of a hypothesis, use it.

 4. If `A` is a variable and its sort is type or `U i` then accept.

 5. If `A` is known, use any applicable formation rule.
+Destruct any future hypotheses that come into scope.

 6. Prove `A : U i` for fresh `i`.